Understanding cash-out refinancing

 How does a cash-out refinance work?

-How to use a cash-out refinance
+What can you use a cash-out refinance for?

 Home improvements